MagaliGarot/markdown-challenge/README.md

 * Swim
 * Walk
     - when it's not raining
+* Board games
+* Video games

 ### You can always count on me when...

 When you have nothing to request :). <br/>
 More seriously, I will do my best to help you.

 ### A funny story

-I have watched every saison of X-Files.

-#### I have spent too much time in front-of screens.
+As soon as it's cold, I always have fog on my glasses.
+It get worse with the mask.

+#### I won't see anything this winter.
+Blindness is coming!

 [<<Previous](https://github.com/KevKsar/markdown-challenge) ||Magali|| [>>Next](https://github.com/Maud-Pixel/markdow-challenge)